arthurlee/book-learn-c-the-hard-way/README.md

 Book - Learn C The Hard Way
 ==============================

-This is all the things about the book Learn C The Hard Way.
+This is all of the things about the book Learn C The Hard Way.

 # Editors
 - [Visual Studio Code](https://code.visualstudio.com/)